splunk/public-o11y-docs/index.rst

 .. rst-class:: newparawithicon

-:icon-info:`.` :strong:`Welcome to Splunk Observability Cloud` Learn the basic elements of Splunk Observability Cloud and all it can do for you.
+:icon-info:`.` :strong:`Welcome to Splunk Observability Cloud` Learn about the basic elements of Splunk Observability Cloud and all it can do for you.

 .. rst-class:: newcard